 No, USCIS does not talk about in-state tuition as a benefit for public charge.
 They do mention in comments that anything that is not listed as a public benefit in the definition section does not constitute a public benefit and cannot be used for public charge determination.

 No. Any education or public schools related benefits like attending primary or secondary school education does not count for the public charge determination.

-No. Premium tax Credits or subsides related to Obamacare are not a public benefit, so do not count for public charge.
+No. Premium tax Credits or subsidies related to Obamacare are not a public benefit, so do not count for public charge.
 But, having a private insurance will be a big positive factor for overall public charge determination.
-If you are using premium tax credits or any subsidies in the past, which is before October 15, 2019, they will not count or even in future as well, they do not count.
-But, if you stop using them and get private insurance by October 15th, it will weight in for positive factor.
+If you are using premium tax credits or any subsidies in the past, which is before February 24, 2020, they will not count or even in future as well, they do not count.
+But, if you stop using them and get private insurance by February 24, 2020, it will weight in for positive factor.